-- DasherDirect: This is a free prepaid Visa business debit card available to Dashers, and DoorDash automatically transfers pay from each delivery to your DasherDirect card if you've signed up for it.
+- DasherDirect: This is a free prepaid Visa business debit card available to Dashers (subject to approval), and DoorDash automatically transfers pay from each delivery to your DasherDirect card if you've signed up for it.

 You can use your DasherDirect card like any other credit or debit card.
 But you can also transfer the balance to a bank account for free.
 Transfers take 1-2 business days to see the money hit your account, and there's a $2,000/day transfer limit and a monthly limit of $5,000 with no more than 30 transfers per month.

 DoorDash typically doesn’t cover gas and other driver expenses, but they made an exception in March of 2022 when DoorDash and a handful of other food delivery services (like Uber Eats and Instacart) offered a fuel stipend for drivers.